ainc/awesomeincu-2015/_courses/bootcamp.md

 ## Learn to code in 12 weeks, get a job as a web developer.

 The Web Developer Bootcamp is a 12-week, full-time training program for aspiring software developers.
 We've worked with companies throughout the region to design a curriculum to prepare you to dive into a career in software development.
 This intense training program is designed to quickly take you from the basics of programming to a level of competency in building modern web applications.
-With over 500 hours of hands-on training, you'll gain experience while building 10+ projects using HTML, CSS, JavaScript, jQuery, AngularJS, AWS, GitHub, Agile, and more.
+With over 500 hours of hands-on training, you'll gain experience while building 10+ projects using HTML, CSS, JavaScript, Heroku, GitHub, Agile, and more.

 <img alt="Learn to code and make websites and mobile apps" src="/img/Responsive_Web_Design.png" class="img-responsive">

 Participants are expected to be fully invested in the training process for a 12 week period.
-At the conclusion of the program, participants will be ready to interview with a number of our employer partners for the opportunity to earn a full time position in Kentucky at a competitive junior developer's salary.
+At the conclusion of the program, participants will be ready to interview with regional and national employers for the opportunity to earn a full-time position at a competitive junior developer's salary.

 <div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/PuOzhadFG_s" frameborder="0" allowfullscreen></iframe></div>